AgentBillster/Nexus-FE/README.md

 Nexus is an app designed to bring the energy and excitement of in-person esports to anyone, anywhere.
 It's a centralized platform that allows users to create, participate, or spectate rewarded ranked esports events in their local community.
 My goal is to recreate the electric atmosphere of old arcades and lan battles my Father spoke of while infusing it with modern gaming technology.

 ## Project Flow & Status
-Auth
+ROLE PLAYER:
 - Player can authenticate via Google. ✓
 - Player will build profile via onbaording slides that ask age, image, and username to use on the app. ✓
 - Player presented a list of popular games with active sports organizations. ✓
 - Player can choose a game and link actual game profile to get ranks, stats etc... send to our DB  ✓

  dashTab1
-- player can view clans in area or create one.  ✓
+- player can view clans in area or create one ✓
-- clan creation needs streamiled way to give slan personality. emblem creation etc...
+- player has feed of events and content posted by community.
+- player has streamlined clan creation tool that gives personality (emblem maker and stuff)
 - player can view the most popular venues nearby with any events tourny sign up boards live games and much more.

 dashtab2